Fact – not Fiction !

 4. Of the Bedlingtons which have died of CT some have had less copper in their livers than those who have “lived with” much greater levels of excess liver copper.

-suggest further investigation for possible CT?
+What symptoms would suggest further investigation for possible CT?

 1. Excessive thirst.